keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 > And, now my mind is blown.

 (Before we get too deep into this, please understand two things:
 1. I am not a doctor.
 I am researching to better understand these concepts myself.
-I write these blogs to help myself learn and to hopefully help poke your curiosity about these topics.
+I write these blogs to help myself learn and to hopefully help ignite your curiosity about these topics.
 2. When I discuss any kind of brain/body system I am referring to a healthy, able brain/body without injury, illness, or disability unless otherwise specified.
 I do this to ensure that I get my information as accurate as possible.
 Once I start digging into disabilities, illnesses, and injuries, things get significantly more complicated, and, like I said in my first point, I’m not a doctor.
 Okay, good chat.)